hlizjones/flexpath-unit-testing-with-jest-exercises/README.md

 ### Summary of JavaScript Concepts Covered in These Exercises

+Exercises instructions are in the EXERCISE-INSTRUCTIONS.txt file

+You will be writing your tests inside of `/exercise/tests/bookManager.test.js`

+For some of the exercises, feel free to create a new file inside of the tests folder to hold its test code.

+You can name the new file anything you want, just make sure it is in the `tests` folder and the file name follows this format: `[filename].test.js`

+Steps to run your tests:
+1. Make sure you are inside of the `exercise` folder inside of this repo in your VS Code terminal
+2. Once you are inside the `exercise` folder, you can run your tests by running the command `npm run test`

 1. **Unit Testing Fundamentals**:

     - The purpose of unit tests and how they fit into the software development lifecycle.